Counter-Strike: Global Offensive Review

 "Terrorists Win!"

-For the ill informed Global Offensive continues the legacy of Counter-Strike as more of a re-release than a sequel or remake.
-There is no drawn out cliche story to follow, just a simple terrorists vs counter-terrorists match against bots or other players online.
-There is no reason why the terrorist are planting bombs or are holding a bunch of hostages; they just are.
-It doesn’t matter that one of the hostages’ name is John and he may or may not be the CEO of the office building that he is being held in, it just doesn’t matter.
-Now where was I?
+For the ill-informed, Global Offensive continues the legacy of Counter-Strike as more of a re-release than a sequel or remake.
+There is no drawn-out cliche story to follow, just a simple terrorists vs. counter-terrorists match against bots or other players online.
+There is no reason why the terrorists are planting bombs or are holding a bunch of hostages; they just are.
+It doesn't matter that one of the hostages' name is John and he may or may not be the CEO of the office building that he is being held in; it just doesn't matter.
+Now, where was I?

-I do appload Valve and developer Hidden Path Entertainment for not changing the feel of Counter-Strike.
+I do applaud Valve and developer Hidden Path Entertainment for not changing the feel of Counter-Strike.
 Global Offensive plays as one would expect Counter-Strike to play.
-They did not change the formula to resemble modern day shooters that focus on duplicating the success of Call of Duty with annoying perks and unlocks.
-The Source engine who just turned the big eight this summer still shines through today with improved lighting effects, textures and character models.
+They did not change the formula to resemble modern-day shooters that focus on duplicating the success of Call of Duty with annoying perks and unlocks.
+The Source engine, which just turned the big eight this summer, still shines through today with improved lighting effects, textures, and character models.

 Simply Put

 The new modes can be a welcome distraction, but Classic Counter-Strike is what keeps people playing this game.
-The game isn’t for everything, as teamwork is a necessity here more than any other title.
-I can’t get enough of CS now thanks to Global Offensive.
-They have turned a once naive little boy that despised the title to a newcomer that can not put the game down.
+The game isn't for everyone, as teamwork is a necessity here more than any other title.
+I can't get enough of CS now, thanks to Global Offensive.
+They have turned a once-naive little boy who despised the title into a newcomer who cannot put the game down.
 PlayStation 3 owners should be happy to know that CS:GO supports mouse and keyboard controls as well as the PlayStation Move.
 The Xbox 360 does not support any additional control methods.

 More Reviews on SelectButton